Tensor network methods for quantum-inspired image processing and classical optics: Introduction

 One of the first application of tensor networks outside of physics was an interesting study on image compression using matrix product states \cite{latorre2005image}.
 Although this 20-year-old paper did not have a significant impact on the field of image processing at the time, the rapidly growing field of quantum machine learning has recently revived interest in this topic \cite{dilip2022data,jobst2024efficient}.
 In the present work, we build upon these earlier studies by applying some of these quantum computing and tensor network compression ideas to image processing and Fourier optics.

 \textbf{Outline of the paper } In the first half of this paper, we focus on natural images and quantum-inspired methods for encoding them into quantum-like objects, which will prove useful for many applications.
 Several types of matrix product encodings will be compared with one another, along with alternative tensor network structures such as tree tensor networks.
+We will discuss their compression capabilities and explain their performances in terms of locality, scale separation and entropy using the language of statistical mechanics and quantum physics.
 The discussion will then shift to classical operations on images represented as tensor network operators, and how these can be applied to classical imaging and image processing.
 One of the goals of this paper is to draw parallels between Fourier optics and quantum mechanics, and to use these parallels to construct efficient approximations of classical optical propagation in very large dimensions by finding local Hamiltonians whose evolution represents these classical operations.
 These connections will be often made using ideas stemming from quantum computation—even though no quantum computers are involved—showing how quantum mechanics concepts can lead to efficient classical computations.